Stardown-app/Stardown/docs/alternatives.md

 * [linkding](https://github.com/sissbruecker/linkding) is a self-hosted bookmarks manager.
 * [Raindrop.io](https://raindrop.io/) is an online bookmarks manager.
 * [Readwise](https://readwise.io/) can sync highlights from websites, Kindles, iBooks, and more.
-* [Zotero](https://www.zotero.org/) is one of the best tools for saving and organizing research.
+* [Zotero](https://www.zotero.org/) is one of the best tools for saving and organizing research articles and citations.
 * [HTML to React & Figma by Magic Patterns](https://chromewebstore.google.com/detail/html-to-react-figma-by-ma/chgehghmhgihgmpmdjpolhkcnhkokdfp)
 * [Send To Logseq](https://chromewebstore.google.com/detail/send-to-logseq/mgdccnefjlmhnfbmlnhddoogimbpmilj) is a browser extension that saves web pages to [Logseq](https://github.com/logseq/logseq?tab=readme-ov-file).
 * [github.com/jsartelle/vscode-web-clipper](https://github.com/jsartelle/vscode-web-clipper) is a VS Code extension.